Stinjul/nixfiles/hosts/homelab/readme.md

 # Install

-set the nixos user password
+~~set the nixos user password~~

-nix run github:nix-community/nixos-anywhere -- --no-reboot --flake .#mgmt-nuc-x root@172.16.10.x
+Use one of the installer images which prepares the root ssh key nix run github:nix-community/nixos-anywhere -- --no-reboot --flake .#(hostname) root@172.16.10.x

 # Post-install